bjoernhad/CondorcetWinnerTestification/README.md

 the files.
 Some results are not shown in the terminal but only saved to files, see the code for the details.

-In case of questions please contact Björn Haddenhorst (bjoernha@mail.upb.de).
+In case of questions please contact Björn Haddenhorst (bjoernha@mail.upb.de) or Jasmin Brandt (jasmin.brandt@upb.de).